elunna/nerfhack-changelog/README.md

 * Port FIQHack's ring initial enchantment rules
 * Cursed rings burn extra nutrition when worn.
 * Amulets of magical breathing are immune to water damage
-* The ring of levitation is now a valid starting ring.
 * Rings of sustain ability protect legs from wounding.
 * Cursed rings can slip off your fingers when Glib.
 * Amulets of unchanging can't be polymorphed (Un)